OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Remediation

-    >Consider this as well:
-    >If your content provider is just for your app’s use then set it to be android:exported=false in the manifest.
-If you are intentionally exporting the content provider then you should also specify one or more permissions for reading and writing.
-    >If you are using a content provider for sharing data between only your own apps, it is preferable to use the android:protectionLevel attribute set to “signature” protection.
-    >When accessing a content provider, use parameterized query methods such as query(), update(), and delete() to avoid potential SQL injection from untrusted sources.

-For an _activity_, _broadcast_ and _service_ the permission of the caller can be checked either by code or in the manifest.

-If not strictly required, be sure that your IPC does not have the `android:exported="true"` value in the `AndroidManifest.xml` file, as otherwise this allows all other apps on Android to communicate and invoke it.
+If not strictly required, be sure that your IPC does not have the `android:exported="true"` value in the `AndroidManifest.xml` file nor an `<intent-filter>`, as otherwise this allows all other apps on Android to communicate and invoke it.

-If the _intent_ is only broadcast/received in the same application, `LocalBroadcastManager` can be used so that, by design, other apps cannot receive the broadcast message.
+If an Intent is only broadcast/received in the same application, `LocalBroadcastManager` can be used so that, by design, other apps cannot receive the broadcast message.
 This reduces the risk of leaking sensitive information. `LocalBroadcastManager.sendBroadcast().
 BroadcastReceivers` should make use of the `android:permission` attribute, as otherwise any other application can invoke them. `Context.sendBroadcast(intent, receiverPermission);` can be used to specify permissions a receiver needs to be able to read the broadcast<sup>[11]</sup>.
 You can also set an explicit application package name that limits the components this Intent will resolve to.
 If left to the default value of null, all components in all applications will considered.
 If non-null, the Intent can only match the components in the given application package.